This information is available in Korean.

-The first step is for the EPO to summons the party or parties to oral proceedings.
+The first step is for the EPO to summon the party or parties to oral proceedings.
 The summons states the subject and date of the oral proceedings.
-The date set must provide at least two months’ notice and is usually very difficult to successfully change; ‘serious substantive reasons’ must be shown.
+The date set must provide at least two months’ notice and is usually very difficult to change: ‘serious substantive reasons’ must be shown.
 If a party does not appear as summoned, the oral proceedings may continue without that party.

-Where the proceedings are before an Examining Division or Opposition Division, the summons also indicates the issues to be discussed and may indicate the provisional opinion of the Division; the Boards of Appeal, however, are not required to provide such information.
-Where such information is provided, the summons also sets a final date for making written submissions to be taken into account in preparation for the oral proceedings.
+Where the proceedings are before an Examining Division or Opposition Division, the summons also indicates the issues to be discussed and may indicate the provisional opinion of the Division.
+The summons also sets a final date for making written submissions to be taken into account in preparation for the oral proceedings.
 This is usually one month before the date of the oral proceedings.

 Final written submissions